mdzhang/mdzhang.com/README.md

   * Redefine S3_BUCKET in the Makefile

 * Set up analytics
-  * See how to set up [https://support.google.com/analytics/answer/1008080?hl=en](Google Analytics) and replace the script at the bottom of head.jade with the script they provide
+  * See how to set up [Google Analytics](https://support.google.com/analytics/answer/1008080?hl=en) and replace the script at the bottom of head.jade with the script they provide

 * Verify with Google Webmaster
-  * See [https://www.google.com/webmasters/](here) for further instructions
+  * See [here](https://www.google.com/webmasters/) for further instructions
   * Replace the old public/build/google9c723a7692fdf206.html verification page with your new verification html page

-* Generate a sitemap for your page e.g. [https://www.xml-sitemaps.com/](here) and move new sitemap to public/build/sitemap.xml
+* Generate a sitemap for your page e.g. [here](https://www.xml-sitemaps.com/]) and move new sitemap to public/build/sitemap.xml
-  * Upload your sitemap to [https://www.google.com/webmasters/tools/sitemap-list](Google Webmaster Tools)
+  * Upload your sitemap to [Google Webmaster Tools](https://www.google.com/webmasters/tools/sitemap-list)

 ## Development